 In its early phase, Nihonga was easily identified by the choice of subject matter in addition to its medium.
 Artists during this time favoured landscapes, historical scenes and figures, alongside common themes of Kachô-ga (花鳥画 Japanese Bird and flower paintings) and customs and manners paintings (風俗画　fûzoku-ga).
 During the Meiji period, Nihonga was given a huge boost by Okakura Tenshin (岡倉天心1863- 1913) and Ernest Fenollosa (1853 – 1908) when they were appointed to head the Tokyo School of Fine Arts in 1887.
 Together, the pair advocated a revivalist movement of traditional Japanese arts in the face of intense Westernisation and instituted Nihonga as the main genre of painting taught at the school.
 Although there were classes on Chinese style painting, the introduction of oil painting (also commonly referred to as Yôga) came much later.
 Okakura Tenshin was a key figure in the development of Nihonga and he would later set up the Japan Art Institute, also known as the Nihon Bijutsuin(日本美術院) in 1898 to groom a generation of Nihonga masters.
 Hashimoto Gahô (橋本雅邦 1835 -1908), Yokoyama Taikan (横山大観 1858 - 1958), Hishida Shunsô (菱田春草 1874 - 1911), and Shimomura Kanzan(下村観山 1873 - 1930) were among the notable artists associated with the Nihon Bijutsuin.

 In 1907, the first national exhibition known as the Bunten was held under the administration and sponsorship of the Meiji government.
 The Bunten was modelled after the French art salons and was considered a stepping stone for emerging artists to gain fame and reputation.
-Similar to the French salons, the Bunten drew its fair share of supporters and detractors but artists had the choice of exhibiting at the Bunten or at the alternative known as the Inten, organised by the Nihon Bijutsuin, one of the biggest anti-mainstream (or anti-Bunten) groups.
+Similar to the French salons, the Bunten drew its fair supporters and detractors but artists had the choice of exhibiting at the Bunten or at the alternative known as the Inten, organised by the Nihon Bijutsuin, one of the biggest anti-mainstream (or anti-Bunten) groups.
 For many years, these two institutions would dominate the Nihonga scene, particularly in Tokyo.
-Although much of Nihonga’s published history and development revolves around these institutions and groups in the Tokyo area, there’s a saying that goes, “Taikan in the East and Seihô in the West”.
+Although much of Nihonga’s published history and development revolves around these institutions and groups in the Tokyo area, there’s a saying that goe, “Taikan in the East and Seihô in the West”.
 Interests and developments in Nihonga were also taking place in Kyoto and Takeuchi Seihô (竹内栖鳳1864- 1942), one of Kyoto’s most prolific artists was leading the way and mentoring a generation of Kyoto masters.
 Notable Kyoto Nihonga artists include Uemura Shôen (上村松園 1875 – 1949), Tsuchida Bakusen (土田麦僊 1887 - 1936 ), and Yamaguchi Kayo (山口華楊 1889 – 1984).

 Upon Tenshin’s passing in 1913, the Nihon Bijutsuin was revived by Yokoyama Taikan whose career would be indelibly tied to the association.
 Under the guidance of Taikan, the association advocated synthesising Western techniques with Japanese painting.
 Nihonga artists were encouraged to explore and incorporate techniques from Western-style painting such as shading and perspective, a radical departure from the conventionally flat perspectives of Japanese art.
 Taikan and fellow artist, Hishida Shunsô innovated a new style known as môrô-tai, or “hazy style”.
 This innovation however, failed to garner support and instead drew much criticism for downplaying the importance of outlines in Nihonga in favour of shading.
 Nihonga was further divided into old and new school factions where the latter’s innovative styles would come under attack from the conservatives.